Indomethacin (By mouth)

-- Make sure your doctor knows if you have a history of ulcers or other stomach problems.
-Tell your doctor if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, eye or vision problems, high blood pressure, congestive heart failure (CHF), or heart or circulation problems.
-Tell your doctor if you have a history of depression, mental illness, epilepsy, or Parkinson's disease.
+- Tell your doctor if you have a history of ulcers or other stomach problems, or if you have kidney disease, liver disease, asthma, bleeding problems, high blood pressure, heart failure, or heart or circulation problems.
+Tell your doctor if you have a history of depression, mental illness, epilepsy, or Parkinson disease.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: